-Voice over IP is an emerging technology based on open standards of IEEE, fundamentally the Internet Protocol, that allows voice data to travel across the Internet.
-There are many method to used this technology, the most common and well known are SIP, and H.323.
+Voice over IP is an emerging technology based on open standards of IEEE, fundamentally the Internet Protocol that allows voice data to travel across the Internet.
+There are many methods to use this technology, the most common and well known are SIP, and H.323.